M. N. Roy: In India (1930–1954)

-Roy filed an appeal in his case to the Allahabad High Court, but this was dismissed on 2 May 1933 – although Roy's sentence was at the same time reduced from 12 years to 6 by the court.
-Roy ultimately served 5 years and 4 months of this term, sitting in five different jails.
+Roy filed an appeal to the Allahabad High Court, but this was dismissed on 2 May 1933.
+Roy's sentence was, however, reduced from 12 to 6 years.
+Roy ultimately served 5 years and 4 months, sitting in five different jails.
 Dismal prison conditions took a severe toll on Roy's health, and he suffered lasting damage to his heart, kidneys, lungs, and digestive tract as a result of his time behind bars.
 Roy also lost several teeth, was frequently feverish, and suffered constant pain from a chronically infected inner ear.

 Despite his imprisonment, Roy still managed to contribute to the Indian independence movement.
 A steady stream of letters and articles were smuggled out of jail.
-He also wrote a 3000-page draft manuscript provisionally titled The Philosophical Consequence of Modern Science.
+He also wrote a 3,000-page draft manuscript provisionally titled The Philosophical Consequence of Modern Science.
 His followers, including A. A. Alwe, formed the Bombay Provincial Working Class Party in 1933 to continue his work while he was imprisoned.